 Will the investigator need more information from me?

-Probably not, but if the investigator needs more information from you, he or she will usually try to contact you by phone first.
-If you have more information that you want to share, you may call or send it in writing.
+Probably not, but if the investigator needs more information from you, he or she will contact you.
+If you have more information that you want to share, you may send it in writing.
 If your phone or address changes, please tell the investigator.

 What kind of information will the investigator gather?

 The investigator gathers information like medical records and witness statements.
 The Board may also interview the person under investigation and other health care providers.

 The time varies greatly.
 Some investigations close in a few months while others may take over a year.
 Investigations that are complex, have many patients or witnesses, and require interviews or outside medical opinions take longer.
 The Board tries to complete investigations quickly while still collecting all of the facts.

 Can I get a copy of the investigation or use the information gathered in a malpractice lawsuit?

 No. By law, investigations are confidential, and the Board cannot share the information.
 Also, the information cannot be used in a malpractice lawsuit.

 What are the possible outcomes?

 Investigations close different ways depending on what violations are found.
 Some outcomes include: